mojoaar/md-app/README.md

   Create a new note with a custom name and template:
     md note -t "My Note Title" -n my-custom-note -m my-template

+  Create a new note with tags:
+    md note -t "My Note Title" -g tag1,tag2,tag3

+  List all notes with their tags:
+    md list

 Usage:
   md [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command note        Create a new note template    Manage templates
+  completion  Generate the autocompletion script for the specified shell help        Help about any command list        List all notes with their tags note        Create a new note template    Manage templates

 Flags:
   -h, --help      help for md
   -v, --version   version for md

+Use "md [command] --help" for more information about a command.
 ```

 *Create a new template*